-Setting up an IR35 project in FreeAgent
+Set up the contract as an IR35 project

-If any of these allowable costs are out-of-pocket expenses, you should only link them to an IR35-enabled project in FreeAgent once you have reimbursed yourself for them.
+Please note that if any of these allowable costs are out-of-pocket expenses, you should only link them to an IR35-enabled project in FreeAgent once you have reimbursed yourself for them.

 If other users have access to your FreeAgent account, you should ask them not to include income and expenditure information relating to your IR35-enabled projects, otherwise the figures they enter will be included in your deemed payment calculations.

-Please note that income and costs are included in this report on a cash basis.
+Your IR35 report includes a month-by-month view of the accumulated income and allowable expenses across all your IR35 projects.
+In accordance with HMRC’s guidance, income and costs are included in the report on a cash basis.
 This means that the revenue is recorded based on the date of each invoice receipt and the costs are included based on the date that they are paid.

 If you have other income from non-IR35 contracts and your company has made pension contributions on your behalf, you may need to make some adjustments to your IR35 report.
-Your accountant should be able to help you do this.
+An accountant should be able to help you do this.

 Edit your payslips to account for the deemed payment